 “Advancing race equity and inclusion can sometimes seem daunting and often leaves many wondering how and where to start.
 One way to achieve social change in an organization is to incorporate race equity and inclusion at every stage of work.
 The seven steps in this guide provide a clear framework for undertaking this important work.
 This tool adds to the resources already created by partners who have been working in the field.
 It works by demonstrating how a race equity lens can be adopted by foundations or other organizations that work directly with systems, technical assistance providers and communities.”

-Mapping the Margins: Intersectionality, Identity Politics, and Violence Against Women of Color, Kimberle Crenshaw (the origin story of the term ‘intersectional’)
+Mapping the Margins: Intersectionality, Identity Politics, and Violence Against Women of Color, Kimberlé Crenshaw on the origin story of the term ‘intersectional’.